Skip to main content

 It's important to note, though, that knowledge of uploaded content stays within the activity or chat it has been uploaded to.
 If you open a new chat or activity, Flint won't have knowledge about previously uploaded content and you’ll need to share any relevant explanations and content with Flint again.

-What content can I upload to Flint?
+What content you can upload to Flint

 You can attach various information as: